 Dear Marketing Partner!

-is a movement ignited by Foundations Recovery Network and the widespread community of those who are in recovery from addiction and mental health disorders.
+Heroes in Recovery is a movement ignited by Foundations Recovery Network and the widespread community of those who are in recovery from addiction and mental health disorders.
 We discovered that while 23 million people each year need help for addiction, only 4 million actually seek treatment.
 Heroes in Recovery has a simple mission: to eliminate the social stigma that keeps individuals with addiction and mental health issues from seeking help, to share stories of recovery for the purpose of encouragement and inspiration, and to create an engaged sober community that empowers people to get involved, give back and live healthy active lives.

 We hold events across the country, seeking to inspire a sense of community.
-One of our main events is the national race series.
+One of our main events is the national Heroes in Recovery 6K race series.
 These 3.728 mile races bring together those in recovery, their loved ones, supporters of the cause and whole communities in order to break the stigma surrounding addiction and mental health conditions.
 It takes a heroic effort to live clean and sober each day and a Heroes 6K celebrates that effort.

 Each Heroes 6K race has a local charity beneficiary that receives a portion of the proceeds from the event.
 These charities have a connection with recovery and support our mission of helping people heal from addiction and mental health issues.
 Our goal is to aid local organizations in their efforts as we go from city to city spreading the word about Heroes in Recovery.